1. What’s your story? Where are you from?

 Like many people, I like to cook and dine with friends and try new restaurants.
-The last half-year I have tried a lot of Japanese dishes, such as ramen, summer rolls, rice balls and from time to time also fish.
+In the last half-year, I have tried a lot of Japanese dishes, such as ramen, summer rolls, rice balls and from time to time also fish.
 Generally, I cook mainly with fresh vegetables and fruits, mostly simple dishes with many herbs and spices.
-I love beetroot in any shape or in the evening black tea with oatmilk and cinnamon.
+I love beetroot in any shape or in the evening black tea with oat milk and cinnamon.

 12. Favourite book?